-A second step of our integrative annotation entails linking the above compact elements to define an extended gene neighborhood [[dict-jeme For example, to define accurate enhancer-target linkages, we firstcorrelated activity between the chromatin marks on the target gene and gene expressionusing an advanced machine learning approach.
-Then we intersected the most correlated regions with physically-based but lower resolution connections from Hi-C experiments to generate a high-confidence subset sect. xxx).
-(See supplement for indications of the quality levels of these annotations).
-Such a gene-centric approach not only allows us to improve upon existing knowledge of genetic regions, but also enables a joint evaluation of distributed yet biologically connected genomic regions.
-This leads to increased power in many analyses (see suppl. sect. xxx).[[think we might need more text here]][[dict-extgene]] The extended gene model of annotation is useful for variant interpretation in a number of ways.
-First of all, it potentially increases the number of functional sites being tested in a given test, thus increasing power.
-Second, it increases the interpretability of noncoding elements by linking them to genes.
-Third, it allows us to subset noncoding annotations by the many well known gene categories, for instance cancer associated genes, metabolic genes, and so forth.
+A second step to increase power entails linking the above compact annotations to define an extended gene neighborhood (Fig. 2A).
+For example, to define accurate enhancer-target linkages, we first correlated activity between the chromatin marks and gene expression using an advanced machine learning approach.
+Then we intersected the most correlated regions with physically-based but lower resolution connections from Hi-C experiments to generate a high-confidence subset (see suppl. sect. xxx).
+Such a gene-centric approach not only allows us to improve upon existing knowledge of genetic regions, but also enables a joint evaluation of distributed yet biologically connected genomic regions. sect. xxx

-To illustrate the value of this extended and compact annotation resource, we first compared the enrichment edof cancer GWAS SNPs with respect to various annotations.
-The enrichment in protein-coding genes significantly increases as we add more relevant annotations for breast cancer and leukemia (Fig. 2C).
-This trend is more pronounced when the newly added proximal and distal noncoding annotations are from matched cell types.
+To illustrate the value of this extended gene annotation, we first show an example of cancer GWAS SNV enrichment analysis.
+The enrichment in protein-coding genes significantly increases as we add more relevant proximal and distal annotations for both breast cancer and leukemia (Fig. 2B).
+This trend is more pronounced when the newly added annotations are from matched cell types.
 One may further subset the genes according to different subcategories associated with cancer, and identify enrichments.
-For instance, we observed a significant enrichment in genes from the Cancer Gene Consensus (CGC) in breast cancer based on the extended gene annotation, which was not possible using the conventional non-coding regions annotation.
+For instance, we observed a significant enrichment in genes from the Cancer Gene Consensus (CGC) in breast cancer based on the extended gene annotation, which was not possible using the conventional non-coding regions annotations.

-By integrating our compact yet thenedextended annotation sets along with application inAlong with BMR estimates (from the larger ENCODE data corpus), potentially we may get larger power for detecting genomic regions (coding and non-coding) that are mutationally burdened by somatic mutations.
-Finding such burdened regions is a key first step in non-coding driver discovery (ref).
-Fig. 2E illustratesthe extended genes that are mutationally burdened usingfor a larger, as, in several well-known cancer cohorts.
-For example, in the context of chronic lymphocytic leukemia (CLL), our analyses identified well-known highly mutated genes (such as TP53 and ATM) that have been reported in previous analyses.
+We also show a second example of how the extended gene may be applied to cancer somatic variant recurrence analysis.
+In addition to the BMR estimates (from the larger ENCODE data corpus), It is possible to jointly test the somatic mutation burden on an extended gene with greater statistical power compared with separate tests on each element composing the extended gene.
+We performed such an analysis in well-known cancer cohorts (Fig. 2E).
+In the context of chronic lymphocytic leukemia (CLL), our analyses identified well-known highly mutated genes (such as TP53 and ATM) that have been reported in previous analyses \cite{xxx}.
 More importantly, the increased power provided by the extended-gene annotation allowed us to detect genes that would otherwise be missed by an exclusively coding analysis.
-An example of this is the well-known cancer gene BCL6, which may be associated with patient survival (Fig. 2E).
+An example of this is the well-known cancer gene BCL6, which may be associated with patient survival.